 - The service we use to send emails is SendGrid.
 In the month of this article (Nov 2020) we processed 63,000 requests with 0.00% spam reports

-- We have added an unsubscribe link to our emails.
+- We haven't added an unsubscribe link to our emails, as our emails are transactional in nature.

 - Because our emails are transactional it may mean that the frequency of emails sent is relatively high.
 This is simply the nature of our business.
 If your clients don't want to receive multiple emails for each approval request you can mute the approval emails and send a scheduled reminder to the client.
 They will need to log into Invoxy to approve all requests in one page.